 This is the part of our “How to Watch” articles where we usually list all the ways to watch whatever network television channel, movie, or TV show we’re talking about.
 In the case of the all-new “Hawkeye” series, though, things are pretty simple.
-Since “Hawkeye” will be a Disney Plus original series, you’ll only be able to watch it on one streaming service, which is, drumroll, please:
+Since “Hawkeye” is a Disney Plus original series, you’ll only be able to watch it on one streaming service, which is, drumroll, please:

 To watch “Hawkeye” online (or at all, for that matter), you’ll need to subscribe to Disney’s streaming service, Disney Plus.

 “Hawkeye” is not the extent of Disney Plus’ Marvel offerings though.
 It has more Marvel titles than the Hulk has anger issues.
 The service launched with some Marvel movies to stream, and more titles arrived in 2020 as old contracts with streaming competitors expired, freeing hit Marvel Studios films to come home to Disney Plus.

 Marvel Studios is also plotting lots of new content for Phase 4, and “Hawkeye” is just one small piece of the puzzle.
 This year began with the launch of “WandaVision,” which was even better than fans expected.
 Spring brought “The Falcon and the Winter Soldier” and “Loki” launches this summer, which is good news for Marvel fans and great news for my mom, who finds Tom Hiddleston especially attractive when he’s playing the god of mischief.
 In 2022, Disney Plus is slated to launch a series about She-Hulk that will star Tatiana Maslany of “Orphan Black” fame.
 That sounds like a recipe for an angsty drama, but it’s actually going to be a legal comedy of sorts.

 Disney Plus will also eventually be the streaming home of upcoming Marvel Studios movies after their theatrical runs.